teynav/signalApngSticker/scripts_linux/README.md

 #### Don't share both of these with anyone else

+#### V3 and V2 of the script  handles uploading by it's own !!!!
+What does v2 of this script does?

+Asks you for stickerpack link of Telegram
+Gives you stickerpack link of Signal :")

+---

+#### What if My stickerpack failed to upload?
+(Network issues etc)
+Don't you worry, got you there.
+Just run the command again and it would ask to upload packs not uploaded before due to network issues etc.

+You can choose to restore/upload backups created or convert a new stickerpack to signal

+Can be done using both CLI and GUI

+Once those are uploaded they would be deleted from hard drive.

 #### How to see what all packs i converted with this script ?

 ```